Shopify vs eBay: Which Is Best to Grow Your Ecommerce Business?

 Shopify: $79 a month.
 Everything on Basic, but with more staff accounts, gift cards and enhanced reports, shipping and POS options.

 Advanced Shopify: $299 a month.
 Everything on Shopify, but with even more staff accounts and further enhanced reports, shipping and POS options.

 Shopify Plus is an additional option for high-volume merchants.
 The fees for Shopify Plus vary but are far higher, making it best-suited to enterprises looking for significant scale.

 Shopify Lite, on the other hand, lets you sell via Facebook, interact with customers through the Messenger app, take credit card payments, and add products to a website/blog.
 This is available for just $9 per month.

-- Huge range of apps to customise and enhance your store, marketing and operations even further.
+Huge range of apps to customize and enhance your store, marketing and operations even further.

-- Process online payments, then manage and fulfil your orders.
+Process online payments, then manage and fulfill your orders.

-- Larger businesses may need something more customisable and powerful – like Magento or Shopify Plus.
+Larger businesses may need something more customizable and powerful – like Magento or Shopify Plus.